AWS Security: Best Practices for Third Party ( 3P) InfoSec Assessments

 Monitoring, encryption, and other controls that help build resilient IT architecture.
 This includes 24/7 monitoring of AWS account activity, conducting risk assessments of the AWS environment, and enabling server-side encryption (SSE), VPC flow logging, S3 Bucket access logging, AWS configuration in all regions, and logging for all resources.

-Information gleaned on whether third-party vendors implement these best practices helps identify and measure 3rd party risks while delivering highly accurate risk intelligence that enables an organization to make more informed
+Information gleaned on whether third-party vendors implement these best practices helps identify and measure 3rd part risks while delivering highly accurate risk intelligence that enables an organization to make more informed IT Vendor management decisions.

-Check out the list here, and do not forget to contact us for any clarification!
+Check out the list here, and do not forget to contact is for any clarification!

-Stay tuned for the best practices based checklist for Azure coming soon.
+Stay tuned for the best practices based on checklist for Azure coming soon.